automotive-grade-linux/docs-agl/docs/getting-started/troubleshooting.md

     Subdevices: 1/1
     Subdevice #0: subdevice #0
 ```

-Using hw:PCH rather than hw:0 will avoid you many trouble.<br>
+Using hw:PCH rather than hw:0 will avoid you many trouble.\
 NOTE that the device number is not always 0.
-If you give no device number, alsa will assume device 0 (and the not the first available device), what can fail your configuration.<br>
+If you give no device number, alsa will assume device 0 (and the not the first available device), what can fail your configuration.\
 As the default is hw:0 (card 0 device 0), it will always fail on a Minnow or UP board.

 For info HW device for common configuration are:

 * for USB Audio -> hw:AUDIO,0
 * for Intel Analog output -> hw:PCH,0 (not available on Minnow, Joule, Up boards, ...)
 * for Intel via -> HDMI hw:PCH,3
 * for MOST Unicens -> hw:ep016ch,0

 ### 4A HAL configuration

 AGL 4A needs to know which HAL shall be used.
 This is configured in the file:

 ```bash
 /usr/agl-service-audio-4a/ahl-agl-service-audio-4a-config.json
 ```

 At the beginning of that file you will find the slected HAL (note the there is no correct default value).

 ```bash
 {
     "version": "0.2.0",